smhr/rocks_notes/README.md

 `conda init`

-If you'd prefer to conda's base environment not be activated on startup, set the auto_activate_base parameter to false:
+If you'd prefer to not have conda's base environment be activated on startup, set the auto_activate_base parameter to false:

 `conda config --set auto_activate_base false`